-A Leader in the Neural Computing Field
+A Leader in Neuromorphic Computing

-The Neuromorphic Chip Market is estimated to be worth $4.8 Billion by 2022 with a CAGR of 26.31% between 2016 and 2022*
+The Neuromorphic Computing Market is estimated to be worth $6.4 Billion by 2024*

 How We Got Here

-Peter invented one of the earliest high-resolution color graphics accelerator chips for the IBM personal computer, as well as a computer immune system that was ultimately acquired by IBM-ISS where he was appointed Chief Scientist in 2002.
+Peter van der Made, the visionary behind BrainChip, has dedicated the last 10 years to the company’s success.
+His expertise and commercial success have established him as a leader of computer innovation for the last 40 years.
+Peter invented one of the earliest high-resolution color graphics accelerator chips for the IBM personal computer, as well as a computer immune system that was ultimately acquired by IBM, where he was appointed Chief Scientist in 2002.

-Unique within the Neural Computing Sector
+Unique within the Artificial Intelligence Sector

 The AI sector includes well-known companies like Cisco Systems, IBM, Intel, Google, Microsoft, NVIDIA, Qualcomm and Samsung, which are evolving their own versions of cognitive architectures across different platforms.

 BrainChip is in the unique positon of commercializing SNNs that offer instantaneous training, low computational overhead, and high accuracy in difficult environments.